Frequently Asked Questions

 - To facilitate a more pedestrian-oriented form of development that drives greater foot traffic to businesses.

-Will there still be opportunity for public engagement on future development projects?
+What are the opportunities for public engagement on future development projects?

-Yes.
 Large projects that exceed specified unit count, height or other thresholds will continue to require Chicago Plan Commission and City Council approval of a Planned Development, which includes a more extensive review and set of requirements than standard zoning changes.
-Additionally, some projects will still require rezoning approval from City Council, variation or special use approval from the Zoning Board of Appeals (ZBA) and/or approval from the Commission on Chicago Landmarks.
+Additionally, some projects will still require rezoning approval from City Council, variation or special use approval from the Zoning Board of Appeals and/or approval from the Commission on Chicago Landmarks.
 In all of these instances, there will continue to be opportunities for public feedback at public hearings.

 What are the minimum residential automobile parking requirements for new development under the proposed zoning?